maboiteaspam/Foundation/doc/2-work-with-layouts.md

 ```
 It has a root block, and many sub blocks.

+Each block can render its part
+of the layout by invoking other blocks.

 __Each block id is unique within the layout__

 Each block hold information such template file,